-If you need your Flat Roof repaired in Massachusetts, we provide such services in Metro Boston area!
-Learn more, and fill our roof repair request here.
+If you need your Flat Roof repaired in Massachusetts, we service the Metro Boston area!
+Learn more, and fill our roof repair request HERE.

-Does your flat roof leak and needs immediate repair?
-If so, this flat roof repair guide is for you!
-This roof repair guide will help you understand your options, as well as explain how to do an emergency roof repair yourself.
-You will learn basic flat roof repair techniques to fix a Rubber Roof or Tar & Gravel flat roof.
-You will find “how-to” roof repair videos and references to more details, and step by step do-it-yourself (DIY) roof repair articles.
-We will also explain the true costs of roof repair – not just what a roofing contractor will charge to fix your roof, but additional costs incurred after the roof patch leaks.
-As a result, you may have to spend more money on another flat roof repair, as well as interior repairs to your house.
+We will also explain the true costs of roof repair – not just what a contractor will charge to fix your roof, but additional costs incurred after the roof patch leaks.
+As a result, you may have to spend more money on another repair, as well as interior repairs to your house.

 First of all, you should put up buckets to collect water, so the leak does not cause more damage than is already done.
 Once the dripping water is not causing any more damage to the interior, consider the following steps: